-Of course these situations do not happen that often, however it’s better to be prepared than sorry.
+Of course, these situations do not happen that often, however, it’s better to be prepared than sorry.
 Even if you are only going out camping, get yourself the best survival knife, and nothing will catch you unprepared.
-There are many survival knife reviews on the net, and I have also put together couple of mini reviews of survival knives in this guide.
+There are many survival knife reviews on the net, and I have also put together a couple of mini-reviews of survival knives in this guide.
 Now let’s get into business and let’s find out how to pick the right knife!

 Check out the table of the top 10 fixed blade survival knives I’ve put together for you.
-You can order the columns via clicking on their headers.
+You can order the columns by clicking on their headers.